 What would Christmas be without a bit of a sing-song?
 Actually, don't answer that.

-From technohead nerds to leather-loving rock gods, from bedroom DJs to Beach Boys tribute acts, we've got something for every musical gadget lover.
+From technohead nerds to leather-loving rock gods, bedroom DJs to Beach Boys tribute acts, we've got a Christmas gift idea here for every musical gadget lover.

 Teenage Engineering’s calculator-like mini-synths charmed the undercrackers off us last year, and now there are three more models to choose from.

 The Arcade pumps lo-fi ’80s gaming sounds through its titchy built-in speaker, while also new for 2016 are the Robot and Office models.
 Splatch, chirrup, squawk.